-The idea of SDNP ( http://www.undpegov.org/sdnp/) emerged during preparations for the 1992 Rio de Janeiro Earth Summit with the perception that many countries, especially poorer ones, lacked a reliable information base to make effective decisions and promote sustainable development issues.
-The question was: how could countries take responsibility and be accountable implementing UNCED agreements in the absence of up to date information required to comprehend current situations and oversee developments in the future?
+The idea of SDNP ( http://www.undpegov.org/sdnp/) emerged during preparations for the 1992 Rio de Janeiro Earth Summit.
+The perception that many countries, especially poorer ones, lacked reliable information to make effective decisions and promote sustainable development issues was on the table.
+How could countries take responsibility and be accountable for implementing UNCED agreements in the absence of up-to-date information required to comprehend complex challenges and oversee developments in the future?

-The rapid emergence of the Internet in the 1990s provided fertile ground for the implementation of SDNP’s core goals.
+The rapid emergence of the Internet in the 1990s provided fertile ground for implementing SDNP’s core goals.
 In principle, the development of a global network accompanied by the “digitalization” of information resources allowed not only for a sharp reduction in information sharing but also open the door for the “democratization” of such information among all, in particular, non-state actors.

 Vision and Implementation

 In visionary fashion, UNDP was able to bring Agenda 21 and the Internet together and launched SDNP as a Global Programme which had two core goals: 1) Facilitating access to information for decision making by development stakeholders; 2) Promoting a multi-stakeholder approach to encourage greater participation by all development actors and stakeholders in the development process.
-And the critical tool does accomplish this were the then emerging Information and Communication Technologies (ICTs).
+And the critical tools that could help here were the then-emerging Information and Communication Technologies (ICTs).

 UNDP was thus the first UN agency to make strategic use of ICTs to promote sustainable human development goals and targets.

-SDNP ran from 1992 to 2002 and supported close to 80 countries focusing on bringing the benefits of ICTs to people in the developing world so they could be part and parcel of local and national sustainable development processes.
-The programme received funding of close to 9 million USD and was able to leverage 25 million USD in complementary funding from national governments and private sector partners in both the developed and developing world.
+SDNP ran from 1992 to 2002 and supported close to 80 countries focusing on bringing the benefits of ICTs to people in the developing world to be part and parcel of local and national sustainable development processes.
+The programme received funding of close to 9 million USD.
+It was able to leverage 25 million USD in complementary funding from national governments and private sector partners in both the developed and developing world.
 SDNP was also the first UN programme to secure in 1996 a donation of 1.5 million USD from a leading US IT company, a feat unheard of in the UN system as a whole.

-To achieve its goals, SDNP relied on the 3 Cs concept: Connectivity, Capacity development, and Content.
+To achieve its goals, SDNP relied on the 3 Cs concept: Connectivity, Capacity Development, and Content.
 SDNP brought Internet access for the first time to at least 40 developing countries while tackling policy issues related to telecommunications and local Internet Governance.
-SDNP also spent a large part of its resources in capacity building and training efforts which range from using ICTs to developing negotiating skills for civil society actors.
-Over 350,000 government official and civil society stakeholder were reached by the programme.
-Finally, SDNP also helps create the first web sites for many public institutions and CSOs while assisting the public sector “digitize” and make public for the first time information that was usually sitting in paper archives located in the basement of public entities.
+SDNP also spent a large part of its resources in capacity building and training efforts, ranging from using ICTs to developing negotiating skills for civil society actors.
+Over 350,000 government officials and civil society stakeholders were reached by the programme.
+Finally, SDNP also helps create the first web sites for many public institutions and CSOs while assisting the public sector “digitize” and make public for the first time information usually sitting in paper archives located in the basement of public entities.